Brother PE800 Review – Comparisons, Pros & Cons

 - Add letters to an arc

-Once you’ve selected a pattern and edited it, you can preview your pattern and check the pattern position on your hooped fabric.
+Once you’ve selected a pattern and edited it, you can preview it and check the pattern position on your hooped fabric.
 And if you like the way things look, go ahead and save it to the memory or your USB drive for later use!

-If you have problems remembering how to use your Brother PE800, there are also built-in tutorials that can be accessed via the LCD screen.
+If you have problems remembering how to use your Brother PE800, built-in tutorials can be accessed via the LCD screen.

 How do you import embroidery designs on this Brother 5×7 embroidery machine?

 Once you find a design you want, simply save it to a jump drive in a compatible format.
-Then, plug the flash drive in the built-in USB port on the side of the machine.
-You are then able to access your designs from the LCD touchscreen.
-Easy as that!
+Then, plug the flash drive into the built-in USB port on the side of the machine to access your designs from the LCD touchscreen.

-Does the Brother PE800 come with software so you can create your own designs?
+Does the Brother PE800 come with software to create your own designs?

 No, there is no included digitizing software with the Brother PE800.
-You’ll have to purchase your own if you want to design from scratch.
-Prices can range from free to more than the cost of the machine.
+You must purchase your own if you want to design from scratch.
+Prices range from free to more than the cost of the machine.

 My favorite free embroidery software is Ink/Stitch, which is an extension of the free, open-source Inkscape.
-If you’re not familiar with vector graphics, you may be hopelessly lost learning to use it.
+If you’re unfamiliar with vector graphics, you may be hopelessly lost in learning to use it.
 But, if you are familiar with or are very motivated to learn vector graphics, it offers SO MUCH for free.

 The bobbin is wound on the top of the machine and is a quick-set bobbin, meaning you don’t have to draw the bobbin thread up yourself.
-Hints and reminders for how to thread and set the bobbin are located on the top and bottom of the machine in case you forget.
+Hints and reminders for threading and setting the bobbin are located on the top and bottom of the machine in case you forget.
 Threading the upper thread involves following thread guides and imprinted numbers on the machine.

 The manual is very informative, and there are countless YouTube tutorials for this popular Brother PE800 embroidery machine.
 In the beginning, there’s a bit of a learning curve for beginners, and many issues you have may be user error.
 Make sure to educate yourself before and while using your machine!

 I don’t hesitate at all to recommend the Brother PE800 to beginners!
-However, if you’re not sure embroidery is going to be your thing, this is a big financial investment.
+However, if you’re not sure embroidery will be your thing, this is a big financial investment.
 As an alternative, consider checking out the Brother PE535, which is usually half the price.
 It’s got a 4″x4″ embroidery area, which will mean more rehooping, but it’s a much smaller investment.

 - Fast, reliable Brother computerized embroidery machine

-- Combine and edit patterns on the touchscreen – monogram at the same time a design is stitched!
+- Combine and edit patterns on the touchscreen – monogram and stitch a design together

 - A fairly inexpensive embroidery machine with accurate stitching